kyechou/leagueoflegends/.github/ISSUE_TEMPLATE/default-template.md

 ### Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots for the issue.